johanrisch/ezWordpREST/README.md

 I've never had the chance to do much PHP coding.
 If you have any suggestions on best practices and other improvements it's greatly appreciated!

+I used the plugin template created by Hugh Lashbrooke found at https://github.com/hlashbrooke/WordPress-Plugin-Template to create the wordpress plugin.
+Thanks Hugh!

 ## TL;DR show me the code
 This code can be put anywhere which is executed during wordpress start up.
 For instance it could be put in